 The “insider’s” perspective can sometimes burden a young filmmaker – or a filmmaker of any age, really.
 Knowing too much can be a trap; the inclination to “get it right” down to the last well-known detail can muddy a story and stifle narrative flow.
 Besides, there’s the possibility – or rather, the likelihood – that the filmmaker’s personal experience is actually interesting only to the filmmaker him/herself.
 Chazelle, however, avoids these pitfalls.

-Whiplash, while stylish and slightly elliptical, is neither muddy nor stifling.
-It flows freely; it’s literally full of improvisations in at least two art forms, but like all good jazz, it always knows where it is and where it’s going.
+While stylish and slightly elliptical, Whiplash is neither muddy nor stifling.
+It flows freely; it’s literally full of improvisations in at least two art forms.
+But like all good jazz, it always knows where it is and where it’s going.

-A freshman drummer at a fictitious but prestigious school of music, Miles Teller’s Andrew Neiman listens to Buddy Rich records to cop his riffs, while sharing drumming duties with a much less accomplished guy in the school’s number two band.
+A freshman drummer at the prestigious (and fictional) Shaffer Conservatory, Miles Teller’s Andrew Neiman listens to Buddy Rich records to cop his riffs while sharing drumming duties with a much less accomplished guy in the school’s number two band.

 As for Whiplash, simply put, its theme adds up to this: At what cost perfection?

 In the context of Damien Chazelle’s densely woven story, the answer is also simple: Everything.

 Cast: Miles Teller.
 J.K.
 Simmons.
 Paul Reiser.
 Melissa Benoist.
 Austin Stowell.
 Damon Gupton.
 Jayson Blair.
 Max Kasch.

 “Whiplash (2014) Movie Review” notes